A lot or a little?

 Review our Internet Safety Tips for Elementary School Kids for age-specific advice on safe surfing.

+If your kid loves Club Penguin and plays on the website and the app (and on another CP app, Puffle Launch, and Club Penguin: Elite Penguin Force, the DS game), it's easy to pile on the screen time.
 Talk with your child about the computer-time limits you set both in general and on the parental controls for Club Penguin specifically so your kids don't spend too much of their day online.